massimoksi/Gaston/README.md

 ## Usage

-To start using the extensions in your code, just import the library in your source code:
+To start using the extensions in your code, just import the library in your source files:

 ```swift
 import Gaston